 When Custom Makes Sense

 - Security is a top priority.
 A smaller codebase with no third-party plugins means fewer attack vectors.
-You control every line of code.

 The Downsides of Custom Development